Prof K. J. Leeder

 Karen Leeder started her academic life researching the samizdat poetry, art and music scene that existed in East Germany before the fall of the Berlin Wall.
 She has continued her interest in the GDR and has published widely on modern German culture, especially of the post-1945 and contemporary periods; her interests range from poetry and the poetic tradition to modernity, GDR literature; contemporary German culture, lateness, women’s writing, angels, spectres, translation, Rilke and Brecht.
 She has been awarded grants by HEFCE, the British Academy and the AHRC for projects, most recently an AHRC Fellowship to work on her Spectres of the GDR: The Haunting of the Berlin Republic.

-She is a prize-winning translator of contemporary German literature: including Evelyn Schlag, Raoul Schrott, Michael Krüger, Durs Grünbein, Volker Braun and Ulrike Almut Sandig has been awarded residences in UK and Berlin.
-Most recently she won the English PEN award and an American PEN/Heim award for her transaltion of Ulrike Almut Sandig, Thick of it, the John Frederick Nims Memorial Prize For Translation for her translation of Durs Grünbein and an Austrian award for Evleyn Schlag’s All Under One Roof and services to Austrian Literature.
+She is a prize-winning translator of contemporary German literature: including Evelyn Schlag, Raoul Schrott, Michael Krüger, Durs Grünbein, Volker Braun and Ulrike Almut Sandig has been awarded residences in UK and Germany.
+Most recently she won the English PEN award and an American PEN/Heim award for her translation of Ulrike Almut Sandig, Thick of it; the John Frederick Nims Memorial Prize For Translation for her translation of Durs Grünbein; and an Austrian award for Evelyn Schlag’s All Under One Roof and services to Austrian Literature.
 In 2021 she received the Schlegel-Tieck Prize.
 She is co-editor of the ‘Companions to Contemporary German Culture’ series with de Gruyter, is on the board of a number of journals including International Brecht Society Yearbook, OGS, German Monitor and The German Quarterly and has published reviews in a variety of newspapers and journals as well as appearing regularly on radio and television.
 She was TORCH Knowledge Exchange Fellow with the Southbank Centre, London (2014-2015) and keeps up work especially with MPT, Poet in the City, and The Poetry Society on her project Mediating Modern Poetry: http://www.mmp.mml.ox.ac.uk/.

 Professor Leeder teaches a range of options for the German degree, including contemporary literature; post-1945 poetry; literature of the Berlin Republic; the modern prescribed authors and translation.